aperiodic/mars-ogler/README.md

 ## Usage

 Requires [leiningen][lein].
-Scrape by running `lein run -m mars-ogler.scrape` in the project root.
+Start an endless scraper by running `lein run -m mars-ogler.scrape` in the project root.
 Some stuff about dependencies will scroll by, which can probably be ignored.
-Once the scraper is going, it will print stuff about its progress to stdout.
-It ratelimits itself to no more than one page every 500 milliseconds, so it will take a few minutes.
-Once all new images have been fetched, the new and total image counts are printed to stdout.
-After finishing, the data (as readable clojure forms) are cached in `cache/images`.
-Subsequent runs will fetch only new images, and add them to the cache.
+Once the scraper is going, it will print information about its progress to stdout.
+It ratelimits itself by waiting for half a second before making a new request, so it will take a few minutes.
+Once all new images have been fetched, the new and total image counts are printed, and the new list of all images is serialized to disk as readable forms in `cache/images`.
+Until it's terminated, the ogler will check for new images every minute or so, update its state if it finds any, and print a report to stdout.

 [lein]: http://leiningen.org